-Each of the Issuer and the Asset-Owning Companies may, but shall not be obliged to, at any time after the occurrence of a Manager Termination Event (in respect of the Manager), a Transaction Administrator Termination Event (in respect of the Transaction Administrator) or a Fund Administrator Termination Event (in respect of the Fund Administrator), terminate the appointment of the relevant Service Provider by notice in writing to such Service Provider, such termination to take effect from the date on which a Substitute Service Provider (as defined below) is appointed, but without prejudice to accrued fees and expenses due to such Service Provider.
-In addition, regardless of whether any of the above-mentioned termination events has occurred in relation to a Service Provider, each of the Issuer and the Asset-Owning Companies is entitled to terminate the appointment of such Service Provider at any time by giving not less than 90 days prior written notice to that effect to such Service Provider without providing any reason for such termination which shall take effect from the date on which a Substitute Service Provider is appointed, but without prejudice to accrued fees and expenses due to such Service Provider.
+Each of the Issuer and the Asset-Owning Company may, but shall not be obliged to, at any time after the occurrence of a Manager Termination Event (in respect of the Manager), a Transaction Administrator Termination Event (in respect of the Transaction Administrator) or a Fund Administrator Termination Event (in respect of the Fund Administrator), terminate the appointment of the relevant Service Provider by notice in writing to such Service Provider, such termination to take effect from the date on which a Substitute Service Provider (as defined below) is appointed, but without prejudice to accrued fees and expenses due to such Service Provider.
+In addition, regardless of whether any of the above-mentioned termination events has occurred in relation to a Service Provider, each of the Issuer and the Asset-Owning Company is entitled to terminate the appointment of such Service Provider at any time by giving not less than 90 days prior written notice to that effect to such Service Provider without providing any reason for such termination which shall take effect from the date on which a Substitute Service Provider is appointed, but without prejudice to accrued fees and expenses due to such Service Provider.

-In the event that any of the Issuer or the Asset-Owning Companies terminates the appointment of a Service Provider, such company shall use commercially reasonable efforts to appoint any person to succeed such Service Provider (a "Substitute Service Provider") on the conditions (i) that the Substitute Service Provider agrees with such company to perform the duties and obligations of such Service Provider pursuant to and in accordance with the terms of the Management Agreement and (ii) that the appointment of the Substitute Service Provider as Manager, Transaction Administrator or Fund Administrator (as the case may be) would not cause the downgrade of the then prevailing rating by any Rating Agency of the Most Senior Class of outstanding Bonds.
+In the event that either of the Issuer or the Asset-Owning Company terminates the appointment of a Service Provider, such company shall use commercially reasonable efforts to appoint any person to succeed such Service Provider (a "Substitute Service Provider") on the conditions (i) that the Substitute Service Provider agrees with such company to perform the duties and obligations of such Service Provider pursuant to and in accordance with the terms of the Management Agreement and (ii) that the Issuer has not been notified by any Rating Agency (within ten Relevant Business Days after being informed of the same) that the appointment of the Substitute Service Provider as Manager, Transaction Administrator or Fund Administrator (as the case may be) would cause the downgrade of the then prevailing rating by such Rating Agency of the Most Senior Class of outstanding Bonds.
 Upon receipt of the notice of termination, the relevant Service Provider shall use commercially reasonable efforts to assist such company in the appointment of a Substitute Service Provider as soon as reasonably practicable.